 If there is one complaint I hear repeatedly when asking gamers why they did not finish the original Hellblade game it’s the puzzles.
-Throughout the game, you encounter a lot of puzzles.
-The puzzles are consistent from beginning to end.
+Throughout the game, you encounter a lot of them and they are consistent from beginning to end.
 It’s important to note that these puzzles are important to what Senua is going through and how she sees her reality however, they can be a bit overwhelming to a lot of people.
-The majority of gamers do not want to constantly be doing puzzles unless they are specifically playing a puzzle game.
+The majority of gamers do not want to constantly perform puzzles unless they are specifically playing that genre of game.
 If you completed the original game you know that Senua is now in a better place with her psychosis.
-The puzzles while abundant served a purpose.
-With that hopefully comes fewer puzzles in Hellblade 2.
+The puzzles while abundant served their purpose.
+With that hopefully comes fewer in Hellblade 2.

 More Weapon Variety

 Along with having too many puzzles, weapon variety is also an issue gamers had with Hellblade.
 Throughout the game, you are equipped with one two-handed sword.
 Later in the game, you receive another 2 handed sword that really is not too much different from your original sword.
 In Hellblade 2 Senua should have access to a different set of weapons.
 This includes ranged weapons which can really change how the game is played in a particular section.
 Although there shouldn’t be too many weapons, there should still be enough to give the player a change of pace and a sense of balance.
 This would be a huge boost towards Hellblade 2 improvements.

 Much like the weapon variety in Hellblade, there was not much to the combat.
 There we a few combinations you could use by mixing the Y button with the X button.
 However, that was about it.
 In Hellblade 2 we need to see the true warrior Senua is with a wider range of combat moves to defeat enemies.
 A great way to enhance this would be, like the previous section, to add more weapons.
 Each weapon should play differently and make combinations feel new every time.